ObjectModules/deploy/Mapping-Merging.md

 <a href="https://en.wikipedia.org/wiki/DNA#Replication" target="_blank"><img src="https://upload.wikimedia.org/wikipedia/commons/8/8f/DNA_replication_en.svg"></a>

 Are both identical?
 Is there a correlation between them?
-We leave that question to yourself.
+We leave the answer of this question to yourself.

 ##Diagram
 Let's clean the mapping that we get on the last result, now we can get it as shown below: